yurikrupnika/apps/README.md

 npm start
 ```

-Browser with activated FE applications will open in dev mode.
+Browser with all FE applications will open in dev mode.

 ### Happy development